jackbrucesimpson/Notebooks/PhD/README.md

-# phd-notebooks
+# PhD

-Notes and analysis from my research
+Notebooks I've used to process data and test code I've been developing for my [BeeUnique](https://github.com/jackbrucesimpson/BeeUnique) software.